NikolasEnt/decode-video-pytorch/README.md

 The talk's slides are available [here](https://docs.google.com/presentation/d/1Qw9Cy0Pjikf5IBdZIGVqK968cKepKN2GuZD6hA1At8s/edit?usp=sharing).

-It contains examples of different approaches to video frames decoding, which can be used for training deep learning models with PyTorch.
+It contains examples of different approaches to decoding video frames directly into tensors, which can be used for training deep learning models with PyTorch.

 ## Prerequisites

 * Nvidia GPU with Video Encode and Decode feature [CUVID](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).
 Nvidia Driver version >= 535.
 * GNU [make](https://www.gnu.org/software/make/) - it is quite likely that it is already installed on your system.
 * [Docker](https://docs.docker.com/engine/install/) and [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-* Some video files for testing, put them in `/data/videos` directory.
+* Some video files for testing, put them in `data/videos` directory.

 ## How to run

-The project is provided with a Docker environment with PyTorch as well as FFmpeg and OpenCV compiled with Nvidia HW acceleration support.
+The project is provided with a Docker environment that includes PyTorch, as well as FFmpeg and OpenCV, which are compiled with NVIDIA hardware acceleration support.

 1. Build Docker image: